Keep these hints in mind while decluttering and organizing through the 40 organizing tips.

 Organizing tips for your bedroom

 - It’s time to organize the handbag!
 Try to keep one specified area in your handbag for papers/receipts.
-The key to not having a 5-pound handbag is to put away those papers/receipts every day when you arrive home.
+It’s important to put away those papers/receipts every day when you arrive home.
 Keep a small bag inside to keep all the beauty items together.
 Also note that a heavy handbag is bad for your back because most women will lift their shoulder up to an inch higher to hold it on.

-- Don’t waste space in the closet.
-A lot of space is wasted inside of closets.
+- A lot of space is wasted inside of closets.
 Look inside and ask yourself, “Am I using all this space efficiently?”
 Use the walls inside of closets to hang items that are used often.
 If there is a lot of space at the top of the closet either build another shelf above or get containers that will stack.

 - Clean out under the bed.
 As scary as it is, it must be done!
 Have a trash can and broom handy.

 - Organize your clothes.
-If you have extra closet space, you can always put the opposite season’s clothes in there.
+You can put the opposite season’s clothes in an extra closet if you have the space.
 If not, go ahead and organize your clothes by season.
 This will save you time every day.
-While organizing, be sure to donate the clothing no longer wanted.
+Donate the clothing you no longer want as you organize.

 - Shoes, shoes, and more shoes?
-Put your shoes in a shoe organizer of some sort.
+Use a shoe organizer to keep them in order.
 This saves a lot of room and looks better.
 Donate unwanted shoes.

 Organizing tips for your office or study

 - Take a look at those books.
 Put on your favorite music and come prepared with small boxes.
-Hit every book pile in your home remembering that decluttering the stacks means decluttering the mind.
+If you are able to donate unwanted books, you will accumulate a lot of space.
+Consequently, decluttering the stacks means decluttering the mind.

-- Card organizers are wonderful!
-Card organizers come as a notebook or a box.
+- Card organizers come as a notebook or a box and are very beneficial.
 With the notebook, you can write down birthdays, etc. on each month.
 The box organizer can be divided by months, or usually by the kind of cards (birthday, anniversary, thank you, get well soon).
 You’ll never be late for an occasion again!

 Most important, crucial tip!

-- Everything has a home – Take ten minutes at the same time each day to pick up items and put them in their proper home.
+- Most noteworthy is that everything needs a home.
+It only takes ten minutes at the same time each day to pick up items and put them in their proper home.
 Set a timer and go.